 There is a phone number to call if you have an urgent question about your VAT: 0300 200 3700.
 If you’re calling from abroad, the number is +44 2920 501 261.
 But you cannot pay your bill during a conversation with an HMRC advisor.
 You need your postal code and VAT registration number ready before you dial.
 This line is available between 8am and 6pm on weekdays.

 Can I Pay My VAT Online?

 Yes, you can pay your VAT bill electronically.
+In fact, paying VAT online is quite straightforward.
 In order to do this, you’ll need your VAT registration number.
 This is nine digits long and you can find it in your digital VAT account and on your VAT registration certificate.
 If you get this reference number wrong, it can delay your payment being received by HMRC.
 You’ll also need your details to hand.

 Methods of Online Payment